Applications Open: Bridging Differences in Higher Education Learning Fellowship

 The structure of the Project-Based Cohort will include:

-• Facilitated monthly one-hour Zoom calls for each team of five, beginning in September 2023, where they can update one another on their project, discuss recent challenges or insights, and receive feedback and suggestions
+• Facilitated monthly one-hour Zoom calls for each team of five, where they can update one another on their project, discuss recent challenges or insights, and receive feedback and suggestions

-• Four subsequent facilitated 90-minute Zoom calls for the entire cohort (held in November 2023 and January, March, and May 2024), where they will learn from expert speakers, hear updates and give feedback on projects outside of their team
+• Four subsequent facilitated 90-minute Zoom calls for the entire cohort, where they will learn from expert speakers, hear updates and give feedback on projects outside of their team

-• Before the final meeting in May 2024, participants will be prompted to write and share a brief summary of their project’s results and key lessons learned, which will be discussed at the final session
+• Before the final meeting, participants will be prompted to write and share a brief summary of their project’s results and key lessons learned, which will be discussed at the final session

 Application & Eligibility